-National Liver Review Board Operational Guidelines

-1. Overview

-The purpose of the National Liver Review Board (NLRB) is to provide fair, equitable, and prompt peer review of exceptional candidates whose medical urgency is not accurately reflected by the calculated MELD/PELD score.

-The NLRB is comprised of specialty boards, including:

-- Adult Hepatocellular Carcinoma (HCC)

-- Adult Other Diagnosis

-- Pediatrics, which reviews requests made on behalf of any candidate registered prior to turning 18 years old and adults with certain pediatric diagnoses

-The immediate past-Chair of the Liver and Intestinal Organ Transplantation Committee serves as the Chair of the NLRB for a two year term.

-2. Representation

-Every active liver transplant program may appoint a representative and alternate to each of the adult specialty boards.
-A liver transplant program with an active pediatric component may appoint a representative and alternate to the pediatric specialty board.
-Individuals may serve on more than one specialty board at the same time.
-Transplant programs are encouraged to appoint representatives from both hepatology and surgery who have active transplant experience.
-Liver transplant programs are not required to provide a representative to the NLRB.

-Representatives and alternates serve a one year term.
-A liver transplant program may appoint the same representative or alternate to serve consecutive terms.

-If a transplant hospital withdraws or inactivates its liver program, it may not participate in the NLRB.
-However, the transplant hospital's participation may resume once it has reactivated its liver program.

-3. Representative and Alternate Responsibilities

-Prior to each term of service, representatives and alternates are required to sign the UNOS Confidentiality and Conflict of Interest Statement and complete orientation training.

-Representatives must vote within 7 days on all exception requests, exception extension requests, and appeals.
-A representative will receive an e-mail reminder after day 3 and day 5 if the representative has an outstanding vote that must be completed.
-On the eighth day, if the vote has not been completed, then the request will be randomly reassigned to another representative.
-The original reviewer will receive a notification that the request has been reassigned.
+1 2 Exhibi t A 3 National Liver Review Board Operational Guidelines 4 5 6 1.
+Overview 0 7 8 9 prompt prose of the National Liver Review Board (NLRB) is to provide fair, equitable, and t peer review of exceptional candidates whose medical urgency is not accurately ed by the calculated MELD/PELD score.
+10 The NI RB is comprised of specialty boards, including: 11 12 13 14 15 • • Adult Hepatocellular Carcinoma (HCC) Adult Other Diagnosis Pediatrics, which reviews requests made on behalf of any candidate registered prior to turning 18 years old and adults with certain pediatric diagnoses 16 17 mediate past-Chair of the Liver and Intestinal Organ Transplantation Committee as the Chair of the NLRB for a two year term.
+18 19 20 2.
+Representation 21 22 23 24 25 26 27 28 of the a may a may se encour transpl active liver transplant program may appoint a representative and alternate to each adult specialty boards.
+A liver transplant program with an active pediatric component ppoint a representative and alternate to the pediatric specialty board.
+Individuals erve on more than one specialty board at the same time.
+Transplant programs are raged to appoint representatives from both hepatology and surgery who have active ant experience.
+Liver transplant programs are not required to provide a entative to the NLRB.
+29 30 31 sentatives and alternates serve a one year term.
+A liver transplant program may t the same representative or alternate to serve consecutive terms.
+32 33 34 35 the NL nsplant hospital withdraws or inactivates its liver program, it may not participate in RB.
+However, the transplant hospital's participation may resume once it has ated its liver program.
+36 37 3.
+Representative and Alternate Responsibilities 38 39 40 each term of service, representatives and alternates are required to sign the UNOS Sentiality and Conflict of Interest Statement and complete orientation training.
+41 42 43 44 45 46 reques day 5 i day, if anothe sentatives must vote within 7 days on all exception requests, exception extension ats, and appeals.
+A representative will receive an e-mail reminder after day 3 and f the representative has an outstanding vote that must be completed.
+On the eighth the vote has not been completed, then the request will be randomly reassigned to er representative.
+The original reviewer will receive a notification that the request en reassigned.
+47

 The representative must notify UNOS in UNetSM of an absence, during which the alternate will fulfill the responsibilities of the representative.
 If a representative or alternate does not vote on an open request within 7 days on three separate instances within a 12 month period, the Chair will remove the individual from the NLRB.
 If a representative or alternate does not vote because a case is approved and closed before the 7 day timeframe expires, it is not considered a failure to vote.
 A representative or alternate who has been removed for failure to perform the duties required is not eligible to serve again for 3 years.